Master Plan

 Your feedback has been invaluable to our planning.
 But the work does not stop here.
 Master Planning is a journey – one that offers a unique opportunity to build the world-class, inclusive health system that the community expects and deserves.
 Our commitment is steadfast as our planning and research continue with the following next steps:

 1. Research and engagement: The magnitude of change required is significant, but we’re prepared to undertake it.
-We are using our planning grant from the Ministry of Health – funding that is specific to Master Planning – to conduct robust research and engagement.
-That includes continued engagement with you, our teams and our partners, as well as focusing heavily on innovations that have been successful in other health systems, nearby and around the world.
+We are continuing to conduct robust research and engagement.
+That includes continued engagement with you, our teams and our partners, as well as focusing heavily on innovations that have been successful nearby and around the world.
+Over the next several months, LHSC will be conducting research site visits with global health systems, with the goal of bringing leading world-class practices home to London and the surrounding region.

 Stay connected.
 Stay involved.